UKCloud/documentation/articles/portal/ptl-how-restrict-access-vcloud-api.md

 ---
-title: How to restrict access to the vCloud API via IP address | UKCloud Ltd
+title: How to restrict access to the vCloud API | UKCloud Ltd
-description: Shows how to restrict users from accessing the vCloud API from specified IP addresses
+description: Shows how to create a whitelist of IP addresses to restrict access to the vCloud API
 services: portal
 author: Sue Highmoor
 reviewer:
-lastreviewed: 08/11/2019
+lastreviewed: 15/11/2019

 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Restrict access to the vCloud API via IP address
+toc_title: Restrict access to the vCloud API
-toc_fullpath: How To/ptl-how-restrict-ip-access-vcloud-api.md
+toc_fullpath: How To/ptl-how-restrict-access-vcloud-api.md
-toc_mdlink: ptl-how-restrict-ip-access-vcloud-api.md
+toc_mdlink: ptl-how-restrict-access-vcloud-api.md
 ---

-# How to restrict access to the vCloud API via IP address
+# How to restrict access to the vCloud API

 ## Overview

-You can restrict access so that specific IP addresses are unable to access the vCloud API.
-This helps to prevent access to the API from unauthorised sources.
+You can restrict access to the vCloud API by creating a whitelist of acceptable IP addresses.
+This helps to prevent access to the API from unauthorised sources as users will only be able to access the API if their request originates from an IP address on the whitelist.

 > [!NOTE]
 > When specifying IP addresses, you must use individual IP addresses.
 You cannot restrict access to groups of IP addresses, for example by range or subnet.